-While the Board has determined that the implementation of the dual class stock structure reflected in the Dual Class Amendment is in the best interest of the Company, such structure may also be considered to have certain disadvantages, including, but not limited to, those set forth below and those set forth under "Certain Effects of the Dual Class Amendment."
+While the Board has determined that the implementation of the dual class stock structure reflected in the Amendment is in the best interest of the Company, such structure may also be considered to have certain disadvantages, including, but not limited to, those set forth below and those set forth under "Certain Effects of the Amendment."

-INFLUENCE BY THE MENDELSON FAMILY GROUP.
-The Mendelson Family Group beneficially own in the aggregate approximately 23.72% of the Company's outstanding capital stock, including 232,360 shares held of record by employees and former shareholders of the Company's Northwings subsidiary but subject to a voting proxy held by Laurans A. Mendelson.
-The Mendelson Family Group is therefore able to substantially influence the election of members of the Company's Board and the control of the business, policies and affairs of the Company.
+CONTROL BY MENDELSON FAMILY.
+The Mendelson Family Group owns approximately 23.72% of the Company's outstanding capital stock, including 232,360 shares owned by employees and former shareholders of the Company's Northwings subsidiary subject to a voting proxy held by Laurans A. Mendelson issued in connection with the Company's acquisition of Northwings, and is therefore able to substantially influence the election of members of the Company's Board and the control of the business, policies and affairs of the Company.
 The voting power of the Mendelson Family Group may discourage certain types of transactions involving an actual or potential change in control of the Company, including transactions in which the holders of Common Stock might receive a premium for such shares over prevailing market prices.

 INVESTMENT BY INSTITUTIONS.
-The dual class stock structure effected by the Dual Class Amendment may affect the decision of certain institutional investors that would otherwise consider investing in or retaining the Common Stock.
+The dual class stock structure effected by the Amendment may affect the decision of certain institutional investors that would otherwise consider investing in or retaining the Common Stock.
 The holding of sub-voting shares may not be permitted by the investment policies of certain institutional investors.
-The Company is not aware of the effect, if any, that the adoption of the Dual Class Amendment will have on the continued holdings of those institutional investors who currently own Common Stock.
+The Company is not aware of the effect, if any, that the adoption of the Amendment will have on the continued holdings of those institutional investors who currently own Common Stock.